SergeDmi/CytosimPy-article/paper.md

 simul.load(0) # loads in memory the first recorded simulation state
 ```

-A frame (instance of python class *cytosim.Frame*) can be created through ```python simul.frame() ``` .
+A frame (instance of python class *cytosim.Frame*) can be created through ```simul.frame()``` .
 It behaves as a dictionary of lists of objects having the same property.
 In the following code :
 ```python
 frame = simul.frame()
 MTs = frame["microtubule"]
 ```
-MTs is a list of objects, the name of which is "microtubule", and all described by the same property :
+MTs is a list of objects, the name of which is *"microtubule"*, and all described by the same property :
 ```python
 id0 = MTs[0].id() # id of the first microtubule
 MTs_prop = MTs.prop # the property of microtubules